 Permanent Housing Placement dollars are used to assist low-income, HIV positive residents with security deposits.
 This program is essential in helping residents move from transitional or emergency housing into longer-term housing placement.
 In the District of Columbia and in West Virginia, this program is used in conjunction with the TBRA program.
 In Virginia this program is used to assist all eligible residents who can demonstrate need.

-Objective category □ Suitable Living Environment ☑ Decent Housing □ Economic Opportunity Outcome category □ Availability/Accessibility ☐ Affordability ☐ Sustainability
+Objective category Outcome category ☐ Suitable Living Environment☐ Availability/Accessibility ☐ Decent Housing ☐ Economic Opportunity ☐ Affordability ☐ Sustainability

 Services will be available to all residents of the District of Columbia and across the Northern Virginia jurisdiction.